sanityOptional/constitution/code_of_conduct.md

         3. Use of Illegal Drugs

-        4. Prescription or OTC Drug Abuse
+        4. Prescription or Over the Counter Drug Abuse

         5. Rape or Sexual Harassment